spring-framework-books/cloud-native-spring-in-action-PolarBookshop/readme.md

 For the Polar Bookshop system, we would like a tool that lets us handle multiple Kubernetes manifests as a single entity and customize parts of the configuration depending on the environment where the application is deployed

+For the Polar Bookshop system, we’ll use the k8s folder in each application project as a base and define overlays in the polar-deployment repository
 ## Run
 Add GitHub Container Registry